rosenbjerg/recreate-sln-structure/README.md

-# A dotnet tool for moving project files into the directories specified by the solutino (.sln) file
+# A dotnet tool for moving project files into the directories specified by the solution (.sln) file

 Useful for optimizing cache reuse in containerized .NET builds